Third Annual National Triathlon Week Starts Today

-#TriWeek celebrates multisport with social media activities and themed training days
+#TriWeek celebrates the multisport community with social media activities and themed training days

-COLORADO SPRINGS, Colo. — USA Triathlon today announced the start of the second annual National Triathlon Week, an initiative to celebrate multisport and all its constituency groups.
-National Triathlon Week will take place from today through Sunday, July 22, both on social media and in communities across the country.
+COLORADO SPRINGS, Colo.— USA Triathlon today announced the start of the third annual National Triathlon Week, an initiative to celebrate multisport and all its constituency groups.
+National Triathlon Week will take place from today through Sunday, June 30, both on social media and in communities across the country.

 The emphasis of the week is on celebration, education and participation in the multisport lifestyle.
 Each day is centered around a different theme, starting with a spotlight on each discipline of triathlon:

-In addition, triathletes can enter a contest to win a USA Triathlon Lifetime Membership by emailing email@example.com or posting on social using #TriWeek and #WhatsYourFinishLine with a description of how the sport of triathlon helped them reach their goals.
-All award winners will be announced on Monday, July 23, and will receive prize packs from USA Triathlon corporate partners.
+In addition, triathletes can enter a contest to win a USA Triathlon Lifetime Membership by emailing [email protected] or posting on social using #TriWeek and #WhatsYourFinishLine with a description of how the sport has helped them reach a personal goal.
+All award winners will be announced on Monday, July 1, and will receive prize packs from USA Triathlon corporate partners.

 The week culminates with Race Weekend on Saturday and Sunday, in which first-timers and experienced triathletes alike are encouraged to complete a race, register for their next event or simply volunteer to staff an on-course aid station.
-The fourth weekend of July typically boasts one of the highest participation rates in multisport events across the country, with 177 USA Triathlon-sanctioned races taking place this year, including 62 youth races.
 Click here to find a race near you this weekend.

 For more information about National Triathlon Week, including a detailed explanation of the seven themed days, frequently asked questions and prize pack giveaway information, visit usatriathlon.org/triweek.